PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 <h3>What does it mean that the token version is wrong?</h3>

-* If there is a mismatch between issuers, i.e. in the decoded token you see sts.windows.net and APIM policy requires login.microsoftonline.com
+* If there is a mismatch between issuers, i.e. in the decoded token you see **sts.windows.net** and API Management policy requires **login.microsoftonline.com**
 * When you receive "Invalid token" error

 <h3>How to "fix" token version?</h3>

-Go to manifest in your app registration and set accessTokenAcceptedVersion to 2:
+Go to Azure Portal, to your app registration.
+Inside the Azure app registration, open manifest and set accessTokenAcceptedVersion to 2:

 <img src="/articles/images/SecureAzFunc/Github-SecAzFunc6.png" width="400">